pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - Destroy the demon lurking in the central mining shaft

 Probably need to be level 8 to get this task.
 You need to go to the bottom of the pit, and kill Krenshin, a bazu type mob; level 12.
-He can drop a range item (there are three possible).
+He can drop a range item (there are three possible), although I haven't seen this in a while.

 *The Revolt of Gloomingdeep*